-- the above-average industry growth of product and market areas that we have targeted, - our plan to increase our revenue through the introduction of new products within our existing product families as well as in new product categories and families, - our belief that we may incur significant legal expenses that vary with the level of activity in each of our current or future legal proceedings, - the effect that liquidity of our investments has on our capital resources, - the continuing application of our products in the consumer, computing and storage, industrial, automotive and communications markets, - · estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - · protection of our proprietary technology, - business outlook for the remainder of 2017 and beyond, - the factors that we believe will impact our ability to achieve revenue growth, - · the percentage of our total revenue from various market segments, - our ability to identify, acquire and integrate the companies, businesses and products that we acquire and achieve the anticipated benefits from such acquisitions, - our intention and ability to repurchase shares under our stock repurchase program and pay future cash dividends, and - the factors that differentiate us from our competitors.
+- the above-average industry growth of product and market areas that we have targeted, - our plan to increase our revenue through the introduction of new products within our existing product families as well as in new product categories and families, - · our belief that we may incur significant legal expenses that vary with the level of activity in each of our current or future legal proceedings, - the effect that liquidity of our investments has on our capital resources, - · the continuing application of our products in the consumer, computing and storage, industrial, automotive and communications markets, - · estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - · protection of our proprietary technology, - business outlook for the remainder of 2018 and beyond, - · the factors that we believe will impact our ability to achieve revenue growth, - the percentage of our total revenue from various market segments, - our ability to identify, acquire and integrate the companies, businesses and products that we acquire and achieve the anticipated benefits from such acquisitions, - the impact of the U.S. Tax Cuts and Jobs Act enacted in December 2017 (the "2017 Tax Act") on our income tax provision and cash flows, - · our intention and ability to pay future cash dividends, and - the factors that differentiate us from our competitors.

 In some cases, words such as "would," "could," "may," "should," "predict," "potential," "targets," "continue," "anticipate," "expect," "intend," "plan," "believe," "seek," "estimate," "project," "forecast," "will," the negative of these terms or other variations of such terms and similar expressions relating to the future identify forward-looking statements.
 All forward-looking statements are based on our current outlook, expectations, estimates, projections, beliefs and plans or objectives about our business and our industry.
 These statements are not guarantees of future performance and are subject to risks and uncertainties.
 Actual events or results could differ materially and adversely from those expressed in any such forward-looking statements.
 Risks and uncertainties that could cause actual results to differ materially include those set forth throughout this Quarterly Report on Form 10-Q and, in particular, in the section entitled "Item 1A.
 Risk Factors."
-Except as required by law, we disclaim any duty to and undertake no obligation to update any forwardlooking statements, whether as a result of new information relating to existing conditions, future events or otherwise or to release publicly the results of any future revisions we may make to forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
-Readers are cautioned not to place undue reliance on such statements, which speak only as of the date of this Quarterly Report on Form 10-Q. Readers should carefully review future reports and documents that we file from time to time with the Securities and Exchange Commission, such as our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and any Current Reports on Form S-K.
+Except as required by law, we disclaim any duty to, and undertake no obligation to, update any forward-looking statements, whether as a result of new information relating to existing conditions, future events or otherwise or to release publicly the results of any future revisions we may make to forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
+Readers are cautioned not to place undue reliance on such statements, which speak only as of the date of this Quarterly Report on Form 10-Q. Readers should carefully review future reports and documents that we file from time to time with the Securities and Exchange Commission, such as our Annual Reports on Form 10-K. Quarterly Reports on Form 10-Q and any Current Reports on Form 5-K.